 - d.
 Lift superstructures such as but not limited to beams and joist-like structures that sit or are fixed atop pilings are prohibited. - e.
 Float lifts shall be limited to one (1) per residential boating facility.
-More than one (1) float lift at a residential boating facility shall be prohibited.

-- a.
-When raised, the gunwale of the vessel or the deck of the float shall not be any higher than the deck of the fixed pier portion of the residential boating facility to which it is being lifted.
-When no fixed pier is used, the gunwale of the vessel or the deck of the float shall not be any higher than the plane of the land from which the residential boating facility emanates, or the bottom of the vessel or float shall not be greater than three (3) feet above the high tide level, whichever is lesser.
-When a lift system can allow a vessel or float to be raised higher than this standard, then mechanical stops limiting the height allowance must be employed. - b.
+More than one (1) float lift at a residential boating facility shall be prohibited. - 4.
+Standards - a.
+Boat lift and float lift structures may only be authorized as an accessory structure connected to a fixed pier or shoreline bulkhead.
+When raised, the gunwale of the vessel or the deck of the float shall not be any higher than the deck of the fixed pier or shoreline bulkhead to which it is attached When raised, the gunwale of the vessel or the deck of the float shall not be any higher than the deck of the fixed pier portion of the residential boating facility to which it is being lifted.
+When no fixed pier is used, the gunwale of the vessel or the deck of the float shall not be any higher than the plane of the land from which the residential boating facility emanates, or the bottom of the vessel or float shall not be greater than three (3)five (5) feet above the high tide level, whichever is lesser.
+When a lift system can allow a vessel or float to be raised higher than this standard, then mechanical stops limiting the height allowance must be employed.

+- b.
 The height of the lift system shall not be higher than the height of the pilings used to construct the dock, or shall not be higher than five feet (5') above the deck of the pier to which it is constructed, whichever is lower.
-However, the winch of the lift system may sit affixed to the top of a piling. - Boat and/or float lifts shall not intrude into the area within 25 feet of an extension of abutting property lines unless (1) it is to be associated with a residential boating facility which is a common structure for two or more adjoining owners concurrently applying, or (2) a letter or letters of no objection from the affected owner or owners are forwarded to the CRMC with the application. - d.
-Boat lifts shall be limited to two (2) per residential boating facility. - Q. Wetland walkover structures (formerly § 300.17) - 1.
-Definitions (All definitions moved to § 1.1.2 of this Part) - a.
-Wetland walkover structures are raised pile-supported facilities which provide passage over a wetland for purposes of providing pedestrian access between areas of upland isolated by the presence of wetland.
+However, the winch of the lift system may sit affixed to the top of a piling. - c.
+Boat and/or float lifts shall not intrude into the area within 25 feet of an extension of abutting property lines unless: - (1) it is to be associated with a residential boating facility which is a common structure for two or more adjoining owners concurrently applying, or - (2) a letter or letters of no objection from the affected owner or owners are forwarded to the CRMC with the application. - d.
+Boat lifts shall be limited to two (2) per residential boating facility.

+Q. Wetland walkover structures (formerly § 300.17)

-- a.
-Physical passage to portions of property suitable for access is sometimes restricted due to the presence of wetland. - b.
-Certain types of wetlands are tolerant of minor amounts of foot traffic without incurring significant environmental damage. - c.
-Wetlands which have high habitat values for fish and wildlife, high scenic value, or due to their relative size, vegetation types, and other characteristics are more susceptible to environ-mental damage, or have a higher probability of sustaining loss of habitat or scenic values, when altered. - d.
-The abundance and diversity of plant and animal life (ref.
-Section 300.1(5)), overall habitat values for feeding, nesting and resting cover for wildlife, fish productivity, and the probability of providing acceptable habitat for rare and sensitive species of plant and animal life, often improve dramatically as coastal wetlands increase in size.
+- 1. Policies - The abundance and diversity of plant and animal life (reference § a.
+1.3.1(A)(1)(e) of this Part), overall habitat values for feeding, nesting and resting cover for wildlife, fish productivity, and the probability of providing acceptable habitat for rare and sensitive species of plant and animal life, often improve dramatically as coastal wetlands increase in size.
 Further, certain species depend exclusively on large tracts of uninterrupted salt marsh.
 Consequently, activities and alterations which disturb or bisect large tracts of coastal wetland into smaller segments cause ecological damage commonly referred to as "habitat fragmentation."
-The Council recognizes that habitat fragmentation and other disturbances of large areas of coastal wetland may significantly impact important ecological values, or may cause the decline, or eventual elimination of certain species of plant and animal life. - e.
-Minor alterations of wetlands associated with wetland walkover structures may be considered appropriate for access upon property when proposed in accordance with this section.
+The Council recognizes that habitat fragmentation and other disturbances of large areas of coastal wetland may significantly impact important ecological values, or may cause the decline, or eventual elimination of certain species of plant and animal life